North Carolina Central University Blog

 Computer science and information technology are distinct yet inextricably linked fields, representing two sides of the same coin.
 Computer science lays the theoretical groundwork for information technology, making IT innovations possible.

-Understanding the differences between these fields — along with how they overlap — can help aspiring computer scientists or IT professionals determine their ideal career path as well as the type of education they should pursue to achieve their goals.
+Understanding the differences between computer science and information technology — along with how they overlap — can help aspiring computer scientists or IT professionals determine their ideal career path as well as the type of education they should pursue to achieve their goals.

 Focus